AndrewWrites/Technical_Writing_Portfolio/Community Articles/Multiple Files and Tabs with Different Schemas.md

 ![macro2](/Community%20Articles/Screenshots/Macro2.png)

 The second macro is very simple.
-It takes the file path received from the first macro, updates th Input Data tool, reads in that file and then passes it back to the first macro.
+It takes the file path received from the first macro, updates the Input Data tool, reads in that file, and then passes it back to the first macro.
 It repeats this process once for each sheet in each of the files being passed from the Directory Input tool.<br>

 Each batch macro holds the data until each batch is completed and combines it all into one large dataset. <br>